Job Prospects... At a glance

 *Projected growth is for the broader category of “Miscellaneous Technicians and Trades Workers”.

 The number of film, TV and music technicians employed in New Zealand increased over the period from 2006 to 2013.
-Future growth for the wider category of ‘Miscellaneous Technicians and Trades Workers’ is projected to be 3.2% in the period 2013-2020, and then fall to 2.1% out to 2025.
+Future growth for the wider category of ‘Miscellaneous Technicians and Trades Workers’ is projected to be 2.4% in the period 2018-2023, and 1.6% out to 2028.

 There is, however, plenty of competition for available roles, which means it can be hard to find work.
 Film, TV and music technician employment is also often characterised by freelancing, which can feel less secure than permanent roles.